Juventus make Martial contact over transfer as Man Utd seek £6m loan fee for wantaway striker

 “GOAL understands the club are willing to let the French forward leave on loan in the next couple of weeks but only if a club comes in with the right offer.

-“It is understood United want a club to pay the entirety of Martial's wages, which are in excess of £200,000 a week, and they are also looking for a loan fee believed to be in the region of £6 million.
+“It is understood United want a club to pay the entirety of Martial's wages, which are in excess of £200,000 a week, and they are also looking for a loan fee that could rise to £6 million.

 “It is understood Sevilla were interested in taking Martial on loan for the rest of the campaign but their offer was rejected as they could only afford to cover half of his wages.